 Once you have selected a particular switch from the overview page (monitor >> switches), you will be presented with information and statistics of that particular switch.

 This section allows for you to name the switch as well as add notes, an address and optional tags.
-To modify these settings, choose Edit Configuration.
+To modify these settings, click on the switch you want to change the settings for, and click on the pencil(s).

 You can also choose to remove the switch from this menu.